 One of my summer projects is to organize my math materials so that I will be better prepared to teach a math class next year.
 While going through my materials, I found a number of resources I felt would be useful to others.
 I am providing them in a series of blog posts.
 If you find this post helpful, check back.
 As I continue to organize my materials, I will provide additional resources.
+Here is a great place value organizer.

-This resource contains the foldable place value chart that I used with my fifth grade math students.
+This resource contains the foldable place value chart that I used with my fifth-grade math students.
 Interactive notebooks help my students immensely.
 I hope yours will benefit by creating some of these

 organizers as well.
 Good luck and have fun!.